rmortale/k8s-config/README.md

 ## Secrets
-Apply necessary secrets before applying the resources like the Docker registry secret named `registry-secret`
+Apply necessary secrets before applying the resources like the Docker registry secret for camel-k named `registry-secret`

 ## Install ArgoCD ApplicationSet
 Change to cluster with ArgoCD installation to the argocd namespace.
 Apply the ApplicationSet.